-- 67. Persistent digital divides among and within countries stand in the way of widespread SDG progress through digital technologies and hampers the use of new data sources.
-These gaps should be tackled at a holistic level, not just a whole-of-government but also whole-of-system level, supported by the global development community. - 68.
-In navigating the double-edged sword of digital transformation, managing digital risks and digital harms and leveraging the potential of technologies requires investing in inclusive and accessible digital infrastructure to ensure meaningful connectivity for all.
-The large gaps in access to technologies, connectivity, and infrastructure, as well as lack of accessibility of technologies themselves for groups such as persons with disabilities, has significant human rights and development implications.
-For instance, only one in 10 people in the world have access to assistive technology products and services.
-13 The proliferation of robotics, artificial intelligence, quantum computing, the Internet of Things (IoT) and cloud and mobile computing, can support human well-being and the SDGs.
+- 67. Persistent digital divides among and within countries stand in the way of widespread Goals-related progress through digital technologies and hamper the use of new data sources.
+These gaps should be tackled holistically, i.e. not just on a whole-of-government level but also on a whole-of-system level, supported by the global development community. - 68.
+Navigating the double-edged sword of digital transformation, managing digital risks and digital harms and leveraging the potential of technologies, requires investing in inclusive and accessible digital infrastructure to ensure meaningful connectivity for all.
+The large gaps in access to technologies, connectivity and infrastructure, as well as the poor accessibility of technologies themselves for groups such as persons with disabilities, have significant human rights and development implications.
+For instance, only 1 in 10 people in the world have access to assistive technology products and services.
+13 The proliferation of robotics, artificial intelligence, quantum computing, the Internet of things and cloud and mobile computing, can support human well-being and the Sustainable Development Goals.
 Enhancing digital literacy and data literacy in and outside the public sector is another crucial step and should focus on self-reliance and lifelong learning.
-Effective digital partnerships with the private sector and other stakeholders can produce applications to advance progress towards the SDGs.
-Member State development of a Global Digital Compact is underway and would be a substantial step in the direction of making digital technologies work for the public good.
+Effective digital partnerships with the private sector and other stakeholders can produce applications to advance progress towards the Goals.
+The development by Member States of a global digital compact is under way and would be a substantial step in the direction of making digital technologies work for the public good.

-- Invest in foundational inclusive and accessible digital infrastructures to ensure meaningful connectivity for all and build digital literacy and data literacy in and outside the public sector. - Incentivize digital partnerships with the private sector and other stakeholders to produce applications that further SDGs progress.
+- Invest in foundational inclusive and accessible digital infrastructures to ensure meaningful connectivity for all and build digital literacy and data literacy in and outside the public sector. - Incentivize digital partnerships with the private sector and other stakeholders to produce applications that further Goals-related progress.

-Adopt a life course approach to essential services and urgently tackle the global crisis in education
+Adopt a life-course approach to essential services and urgently tackle the global crisis in education